15 Life Strategies Adopted by People Who Refuse To Be Taken for Granted

 11. They maintain a strong support system.

-They surround themselves with people who uplift and support them, not those who drain their energy.
+They surround themselves with people who uplift and support them, not those who drain their energy (also known as energy vampires according to Psych Central).
 Their friends and family are there to encourage them to be the best possible version of themselves, not to take whatever they can get without ever giving anything back.

 12. They reject the temptation to play the victim.